Sandiway Lakes is Members-only water.

 Again, clear water and good weed growth mean that fishing is not always easy.
 This water performs best early morning and late evening, or on overcast days when the fish venture into the margins.
 Do not be afraid to put the bait in to induce the fish to feed.
 'Balling it in' can work well here when the conditions are right and the fish are on the feed.

-Sandiway Lakes is Members-only water.
+Sandiway Lakes is a club-owned members-only water.

 This former sand quarry site hosts 2 lakes situated near Winsford, approximately 10 miles south of Warrington.
 Since the club purchased the site outright around 20 years ago for £250,000, much work has undergone to provide comfortable fishing and boost the stocks of these productive lakes.
 There are locked car parks on both lakes.

-Sandiway Big Lake - This is the club's premier specimen fish water.
-At 53 acres, many anglers will find the size of the lake daunting, but the rewards can be great if time is invested in finding features.
 The bottom of the lake is mostly sandy, and has been described as 'like an eggbox' with depths ranging from 6 - 30 feet.
 In summer, the clear water means that weed growth is prolific in some areas.
 There are around 30 pegs, all suitable for overnight fishing.
 Anglers can stay up to 3 nights, and may use up to 3 rods.

 Sandiway Small Lake - the "little" lake is still an impressive 17 acres!